 Lesvos is allegedly the homeland of Pittakos, one of the seven wise men of antiquity.
 The island's history is also connected with the story of the well-known poets Alkaios and Sapphous who were supposedly a couple -despite rumors wanting Sapphous to be the first lesbian of antiquity- and praised their love through poetry.

 The capital of the island is Mytilene, a typical example of tradition and culture, where you will find beautiful stone mansions.
 Mytilene is home to the famous Nobel Prize-winning poet Odysseus Elytis and the famous Greek writer Stratis Myrivilis.

 Greece - credits: pixabay.com

-One of the most popular areas of the island is Plomari known for the traditional ouzo it produces, and Thermi with its natural thermal springs and the popular monastery of Agios Rafael.
+One of the most popular areas of the island is Plomari, which is known for the traditional ouzo it produces, Thermi with its natural thermal springs, and the popular monastery of Agios Rafael.

 For swimming, do not neglect to visit the unique beach of Vatera, which is considered one of the most beautiful beaches in the Mediterranean.
 Another area worth visiting on the island is Molyvos or Mythimna as it is known today and is the most well-preserved traditional village of Lesvos.